 Progressive Waste Solutions Ltd.

-- Merger with Waste Connections, Inc. - Representing Progressive Waste Solutions Ltd., a provider of non-hazardous solid waste collection and landfill disposal services for commercial, industrial and residential customers in the United States and Canada, in its $2.67 billion merger with Waste Connections, Inc., a provider of solid waste collection, transfer, disposal, and recycling services in secondary markets of the western United States.
+- Merger with Waste Connections, Inc. - Represented Progressive Waste Solutions Ltd., a provider of non-hazardous solid waste collection and landfill disposal services for commercial, industrial and residential customers in the United States and Canada, in its $2.67 billion merger with Waste Connections, Inc., a provider of solid waste collection, transfer, disposal, and recycling services in secondary markets of the western United States.
 Antitrust clearance was obtained without issuance of a Second Request.

 Alfa SAB de CV